 Now that you have warmed up by releasing the tension in your neck, here are 6 simple shoulder stretches you can do that may help increase flexibility, extend your range of motion, and prevent injury.

-Shoulder rolls are a great exercise for getting rid of stress and tension in the shoulders and improving circulation in those joints.
+Shoulder rolls are a great exercise for relieving stress and tension in the shoulders and improving circulation in those joints.
 They can even help prevent and relieve tension headaches.
 Keep your arms relaxed, then shrug your shoulders up toward your ears, then up and back.
 Repeat the circles at least 2 to 4 times.

 The cross-body shoulder stretch helps extend the back of the shoulder and targets the rotator cuff muscles.
 You should feel a good stretch in the rear shoulders.
 If you play tennis, you’ll benefit greatly from performing this stretch, and it is also great if you do a lot of overhead lifting.

 Don’t worry, no studying required!
-The goal of the shoulder mobility test is to prevent hyperextension of the joint.
+The goal of the shoulder mobility test is to prevent joint hyperextension.
 It is also a simple test of upper body flexibility.
-Take note as to whether or not you are able to connect your hands/fingers behind your back.
+Take note as to whether you can connect your hands/fingers behind your back.
 How did you score?

 These ranges of motion are needed in many places in life.
 If you are missing range of motion, there are several risks, including shoulder pain or impingement, shoulder instability, or having to modify daily activities by avoiding lifting or lifting less weight.
-Continue to work on this stretch to loosen tension on the muscles and increase mobility.
+Continue to work on this stretch to loosen the muscle tension and increase mobility.

 The overhead shoulder stretch works with the muscles in the shoulders, back, chest, neck, and arms.
 It brings various benefits to the body, including posture.
 The overhead shoulder stretch is also considered a Yoga pose that is a deep stretch of the shoulders.
 It is a simple, beginner stretch also commonly seen practiced by athletes.